sanilac6459/about-me/README.md

 Sanila is 15 years old.
 She grew up in Brooklyn, NYC and she's currently a sophomore (soon to be a junior) at Tele.

-Hobbies: Listening to music, spending time with loved ones, traveling, taking naps, social media, and binge watch Netflix
+Hobbies: Listening to music, spending time with friends and family, traveling, taking naps, social media, and binge watch Netflix

 Dream career: Software engineer or IT (still thinking about it)